SotaroKaneda/MLCarbon/README.md

 LLMCarbon provides precise predictions of both operational and embodied carbon footprints, enabling effective exploration of the design space by considering the trade-off between test loss and carbon footprint.
 These carbon footprint predictions should be considered before training Large Language Models to ensure responsible and sustainable development.

+By L. Jiang, F. Chen, A. Faiz, S. Kaneda

+Read our paper LLMCarbon

 To use MLCarbon TUI
 ```
 python3 mlcarbon_tui.py